Prevent misuse of your business name or details

 Invoice fraud

 In invoice fraud, scammers use your business name and details to send your customer a fake invoice.
-That invoice looks a lot like the invoices you normally send.
+That invoice looks like the invoices you normally send.
 Criminals use your logo, your styling, and even your signature to appear trustworthy.
-Only the account number is different, so the money does not end up with you but with the criminals.
+The technique they use for this is called spoofing.
+Only the account number is different, and the customers pay the fraudsters, not you.

 Online shop fraud

 Scammers can also misuse your identity by creating a fake online shop.
 Here, the criminals offer all kinds of products that they do not deliver.
 Angry customers then knock on your door, thinking the website is yours.
-Does a fake website misuse your company name?
+Does a fake website misuse the name of your business or organisation?
 Then check who runs the site on whois.com.

 Social media fraud

-If someone pretends to be your company on social media, you can report it.
+If someone pretends to be your business or organisation on social media, you can report it.
 Social media platforms like Facebook, X, Instagram, and LinkedIn have a dedicated page on their website for this purpose.
 They can investigate your report and block or remove the fake account.

 Order fraud

-Someone orders products in your company's name but has them delivered to another address.
+Someone orders products in your business or organisation's name but has them delivered to another address.
 You know nothing about this order but get the bill.

 Preventing business identity fraud